-As mentioned previously, the promotion of TVET in Taiwan is largely managed by MOE through the implementation of relevant programs in middle schools, high schools, and junior colleges.
+As mentioned previously, the promotion of TVET in the ROC is largely managed by MOE through the implementation of relevant programs in middle schools, high schools, and junior colleges.
 Students seeking a vocational education have a number of pathways available to them, and specific opportunities may depend on what educational resources are available in their community.
-One option is comprehensive junior-senior high school, which combines middle school and high school and contains both vocational and academic tracks.
-Students attending these schools have the choice of either one of the two tracks or pursuing a combination track mixing academics and vocational training.
+One option is a comprehensive junior-senior high school, which combines middle school and high school and contains both vocational and academic tracks.
+Students attending these schools have the choice of having either of the two tracks or pursuing a combination track mixing academics and vocational training.
 Typically, though, students opt for only one of the two tracks.
-Upon graduation from middle school, students in the vocational track are presented with the option of going on to 3-year vocational secondary school, where they choose a specialty such as engineering, business, or fine arts, or advancing immediately to a junior college offering a 5-year program, after which they will have obtained the equivalent of an associate's degree.
-The other option, a 3-year vocational secondary school, also enables students to go on to junior college where they can enter a 2-year program resulting in the same associate-level degree.
+Upon graduation from middle school, students in the vocational track are presented with the option of going for a three-year vocational secondary school, where they choose a specialty such as engineering, business, or fine arts; or advance immediately to a junior college offering a five-year program, after which they can obtain the equivalent of an associate's degree.
+The other option, a three-year vocational secondary school, also enables students to go to junior college, where they can enter a two-year program resulting in the same associate-level degree.

-It should be noted that none of the above options "lock" a student into a particular track for the entirety of their education.
-After completion of the junior college track, for example, students can go on to a 2-year technical institute, or even decide to transfer to a 4-year university.
-Although attention has been focused more on expanding access to 4-year programs in recent decades, especially in STEM fields, some attention has begun to shift back toward TVET education in Taiwan, as can be seen by projects such as the Forward-Looking Infrastructure Development Program [8].
-Broadly, that program's goals are to increase government investments in "green energy, digital infrastructure, water environments, rail systems, and urban and rural development," [12] but the program also includes a special section related to human capital development, which includes investment in childcare, food safety, and "develop[ment of] human resources to create jobs" [12].
-Part of the investment (NT\$8 billion between 2017 and 2021) attached to this program is bound for the MOE, where it will be allocated to vocational colleges and universities to "optimize environments for Job Ready Skills Programs" [32].
+It should be noted that none of the above options lock a student into a particular track for the entirety of their education.
+After completion of the junior college track, for example, students can go to a twoyear technical institute, or even decide to transfer to a four-year university.
+Although attention has been focused more on expanding access to four-year programs in recent decades, especially in STEM fields, some attention has begun to shift back toward TVET in the ROC, as can be seen by projects such as the Forward-Looking Infrastructure Development Program [8].
+Broadly, the program's goals are to increase government investments in "green energy, digital infrastructure, water environments, rail systems, and urban and rural development," [12] but the program also includes a special section related to human capital development, which includes investment in childcare, food safety, and "development of human resources to create jobs" [12].
+Part of the investment (NT\$8 billion between 2017 and 2021) attached to this program is bound for the MOE, which will allocate it to vocational colleges and universities to "optimize environments for Job Ready Skills Programs" [32].